gptscript-ai/gptscript/docs/docs/02-examples/01-cli.md

 Agents: k8s-agent, github-agent
 Chat: true

 Help the user acomplish their tasks using the tools you have.
 When the user starts this chat, just say hello and ask what you can help with.
-You donlt need to start off by guiding them.
+You don't need to start off by guiding them.

 ---
 Name: k8s-agent
 Description: An agent that can help you with your Kubernetes cluster by executing kubectl commands
 Context: shared-context
 Tools: sys.exec
-Parameter: task: The kubectl releated task to accomplish
+Parameter: task: The kubectl related task to accomplish
 Chat: true

 You have the kubectl cli available to you.
 Use it to accomplish the tasks that the user asks of you.